 East Ridge, Class 2+

 Van Horn Creek Road/FSR-061 is located 12.2 miles up Morgan Creek Road/FSR-055 from US-93 north of Challis, ID.
 Park along Morgan Creek Road at a large pullout on the west side of the road just past the Van Horn Creek Road turnoff.
 The elevation here is 6,179 feet.
-(With a 4WD a person could drive your all the way to the point where the,route,described below leaves the road.
-There is a private ranch on the RHS of the road in a meadow about 1/2 mile or so before where I left the road and he gets there with his pickup truck.)
+With a 4WD vehicle, you can drive all the way to the point where the route described below leaves the road.
+There is a private ranch on the right side of the road in a meadow about 1/2 mile or so before where I left the road.
+The rancher gets there with his pickup truck.

-From the base of Van Horn Creek Road, follow the road for just over 3 miles to the 7,000-foot level in a flattish area with a relatively easy crossing of Van Horn Creek.
-The East Ridge is above and to the L/S of you here and it is obvious.
+From the base of Van Horn Creek Road, follow the road for just over three miles to the 7,000-foot level in a flattish area with a relatively easy crossing of Van Horn Creek.
+The east ridge is above and to the left/south of you here and it is obvious.
 It is magnificent.
-Leave the road/trail and jump across the creek to begin the arduous, steep climb southward up the charred remains of a pine forest.
-You should reach the crest of the East Ridge about 200 vertical feet up from the creek.
-The steep, burn-scarred hillside is full of blackened, downed timber and you will do much weaving and/or climbing over the logs.
+Leave the road/trail and jump across the creek to begin the arduous, steep climb south up the charred remains of a pine forest.
+You should reach the crest of the east ridge about 200 vertical feet up from the creek.
+The steep, burn-scarred hillside is full of blackened, downed timber and you must do much weaving and/or climbing over the logs.

-Scramble W up the ridge through a charred pine forest (with some live pine trees mixed in).
+Scramble west up the ridge through a charred pine forest with some live pine trees mixed in.
 There is still lots of downed timber to contend with.
-The ridge becomes more of a face and merges with the Southeast Ridge in an extended, flat, saddle-like, forested area [which makes it almost impossible to find the East Ridge on the descent].
+The ridge becomes more of a face and merges with the southeast ridge in an extended, flat, saddle-like, forested area.
+This makes it almost impossible to find the east ridge on the descent.
 The ridge now becomes steeper and rockier.
-Skirt the L/S side of a rocky outcrop on the ridge to reach a small, gentle saddle at the base of a somewhat steep, loose slope of talus/scree/gravel.
+Skirt the left/south side of a rocky outcrop on the ridge to reach a small, gentle saddle at the base of a somewhat steep, loose slope of talus/scree/gravel.

-Same as for the East Ridge Route.
+Same as for the east ridge.
 This route completes a loop route which begins and ends at the base of Van Horn Creek Road/FSR-061.

-From the summit, descend the East Ridge back down to the flat, forested, saddle-like area.
-Follow the main ridge crest as it bends R/SE to reach open Point 8220.
-From here, you have a superb view of the Southeast Ridge and you are already on it.
-Follow the easy, open ridge SSE then SE.
-The terrain here is mostly sagebrush, but there are a few sections of forest to go through, especially in the gullies/saddles.
-There are no burnt trees or downed timber but this ridge is LONG and the sagebrush is mid-sized without a lot of gaps in it, so it is a bit tedious.
+From the summit, descend the east ridge back down to the flat, forested, saddle-like area.
+Follow the main ridge crest as it bends right/southeast to reach Point 8220.
+From here, you have a superb view of the southeast ridge and you are already on it.
+Follow the easy, open ridge south-southeast then southeast.
+The terrain here is mostly sagebrush but there are a few sections of forest to go through, especially in the gullies/saddles.
+There are no burnt trees or downed timber but this ridge is LONG and the sagebrush is mid-sized without a lot of gaps in it so it is a bit tedious.